Last updated on October 7th, 2020 at 09:19 am

 Taken from their website,

-Lean In Toronto is a group of professional women seeking to grow their careers by networking, learning and sharing experiences in a positive, enriching environment.
+Lean In Canada is a group of professional women seeking to grow their careers by networking, learning and sharing experiences in a positive, enriching environment.

 And the night went better than I could’ve ever expected.